pratikunterwegs/klepto-move-evol/README.md

 Pratik Rajan Gupte, Christoph FG Netz, & Franz J Weissing.
 (2021).
 Source Code and Supplementary Material for "The Joint Evolution of Movement and Competition Strategies" (v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.5112915.

-The Zenodo DOI https://doi.org/10.5281/zenodo.4904497 refers to all versions of this repository, and by default, to the latest version (on Zenodo) by default.
+The Zenodo DOI https://doi.org/10.5281/zenodo.4904497 refers to all versions of this repository, and by default, to the latest version (on Zenodo).

 ## Simulation Source Code